geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

 .. _kppguide-compiling:

-Once you have configured :program:`GEOS-Chem` to use the :file:`custom` mechanism, you may build the exectuable.
+Once you have configured GEOS-Chem to use the :file:`custom` mechanism, you may build the exectuable.
 Type:

 .. code-block:: console